networkx/nx-guides/content/algorithms/assortativity/correlation.md

   version: 3.8.5
 ---

-# Tutorial: Node assortativity coefficients and correlation measures
+# Node assortativity coefficients and correlation measures

 In this tutorial, we will go through the theory of [assortativity](https://en.wikipedia.org/wiki/Assortativity) and its measures.